bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ## Measuring Prices & Cost of Living

 ### Basket of Goods
+The goverment wants to see how expensive things are getting in the economy every year.
+To do so in a standardized way, the BLS identifies a "basket of goods" a typical consumer buys and compares the total cost of this basket over time.
+(See [here](https://www.bls.gov/cpi/questions-and-answers.htm) for the things that are included in this basket)

 ### CPI and Inflation Rate
+Once we find the total cost a basket for different years, we can see how expensive things are getting using the Consumer Price Index (CPI) and Inflation rate.
+There are other measures but these are the most popular.

 The formula for CPI is
 $$CPI = \frac{\text{Basket Cost in Current Year}}{\text{Basket Cost in Base Year}}$$